learnk8s/learnk8s.io/src/terraformAks/content.md

 You're ready to create your resource group using Terraform.

-There're two commands that are frequently used in succession.
+Two commands are frequently used in succession.
 The first is:

 ```terminal|command=1|title=bash
 terraform plan